 You're in the business of making your customers feel fabulous and one part of that is often washing hair or scrubbing feet.
 We get it, that requires water.
 But have you considered whether you can recycle any of that water?
 Or if this is not possible, how about cutting down on electricity consumption.
 Switch out normal light bulbs for their energy-saving counterparts or install sensors that trigger lights and heating only when needed.

 These methods may seem costly in the short-term, but they will likely save you money on your future electricity bill while also being better for the planet.
 Win win.

 7. Recycle Hair Clippings

-Did you know there any organizations ready and waiting to give hair clippings a new lease of life?
+Did you know there are many organizations ready and waiting to give hair clippings a new lease of life?
 One such example is Matter of Trust.
 This organization recycles hair clippings into mats that are used to soak up oil spills.
-This is an easy solution for hair salons to prevent all those bags of clippings every single day from become another bag on its way to the landfill.
+This is an easy solution for hair salons to prevent all those bags of clippings every single day from becoming another bag on its way to the landfill.